 From the calendar page, you will need to enter key dates for your academic year.
-Most importantly you'll need to enter Platform Dates, MAP testing windows, and Non-Instructional Periods, all of which determine the pacing of the blue line in each course and when students will be held responsible for using and working on the Platform.
+Most importantly you'll need to enter School year Dates, Platform pacing Dates, MAP testing windows, and Non-Instructional Periods, all of which determine the pacing of the blue line in each course and when students will be held responsible for using and working on the Platform.

 How do I set calendar dates?